St Johns Day-7348

 AT THE MASONIC CARE COMMUNITY, WE LOOK TO THE PAST, LIVE IN THE PRESENT, AND PLAN FOR THE FUTURE.

 The Trustees of the Masonic Hall and Asylum Fund were created by an act of the New York State Legislature in April of 1864.
 With that decree, this group was entrusted with the maintenance and protection of various assets of the New York State Masonic Fraternity.
-The Trustees were empowered to build and maintain the Masonic Hall on West 23rd Street in New York City and from the revenue derived from those buildings, operate a home for the relief, support, and care of Masons, their wives, widows, and orphans.
-Originally founded as the “Masonic Home” in May of 1893, the Trustees help maintain the operations of the Masonic Care Community.
+The Trustees were empowered to build and maintain the Masonic Hall on West 23rd Street in New York City.
+From the revenue derived from those buildings, they would operate a home for the relief, support, and care of Masons, their wives, widows, and orphans.
+Originally founded as the “Masonic Home” in May of 1893, the Trustees continue their legacy of overseeing the operations of the Masonic Care Community.

-All volunteers, the Trustees also oversee operations of Round Lake Camp and the Camp Turk program in the Adirondacks, the DeWint House/George Washington’s Headquarters and Historic Site in Tappan New York, the Grand Lodge Building of the New York State Masonic Fraternity in New York City, Masonic Care New Rochelle, and development of a new property site in Henrietta, New York.
+All volunteers, the Trustees also oversee operations of Round Lake Camp and the Camp Turk program in the Adirondacks.
+They also oversee the DeWint House/George Washington’s Headquarters and Historic Site in Tappan New York; the Grand Lodge Building of the New York State Masonic Fraternity in New York City, Masonic Care New Rochelle, and development of a new property site in Henrietta, New York.

 The New York State Masonic Fraternity supports the Masonic Care Community and has helped shape who we are today.